ADA-research/combined_hpo_and_reward_shaping/README.md

 </p>

-This repository contains supplementary material for our research on the combined optimisation of hyperparameters and reward shape in reinforcement learning.
-Below is an overview of the contents:
+This repository contains supplementary material for our [RLC 2024 paper](https://arxiv.org/abs/2406.18293) on the combined optimisation of hyperparameters and reward shape in reinforcement learning.
+Below is an overview of the repository's contents:

 - `source`: Contains the source code used for running our optimisation experiments, along with their corresponding configurations.
 - `experimental_results/landscape_analysis`: Includes the landscape plots from the paper for the landscape analysis and the raw results of the performed reinforcement learning trainings.
 - `experimental_results/optimisation_experiments`: Includes the performance plots of our different experiments and datasets for incumbent performance and evaluation results of each experiment.
 - `behaviour_comparison`: Features videos comparing the behaviour of our optimised agents to baseline agents.

+---

-## Source Files and Parameter Configurations for the Optimisation Experiments 🔬
+## Source Files and Parameter Configurations for the Optimisation Experiments

 In the directory `source` we provide the source code and parameter configurations used in our optimisation experiments across the suites (i.e. Brax, Gym, and Robosuite) and environments (i.e. LunarLander, Ant, Humanoid, and Wipe).
 For the optimisation experiments with DEHB, we utilised the DEHB implementation as a Hydra sweeper, which can be found in this repository: [https://github.com/facebookresearch/how-to-autorl](https://github.com/facebookresearch/how-to-autorl).